 Please remember to cancel or reschedule 24 hours in advance.
 You will be responsible for the entire fee if cancellation is less than 24 hours.

 The standard meeting time for psychotherapy is 50 minutes.
 It is up to you, however, to determine the length of time of your sessions.
 Requests to change the 50-minute session needs to be discussed with the therapist in order for time to be scheduled in advance.
+The cost per session varies between therapists based on their qualifications and experience.

 Cash or Credit Cards are accepted.
 If you wish to personally submit for insurance reimbursement, a superbill can be provided.